ajeetraina/redis/2/key space/README.md

 [Concept](https://github.com/ajeetraina/redis/blob/master/2/concept.md)

+## Exercise #2.1 - Keyspace Overhead

-## Find the overhead of an empty database from Redis' (hint: INFO's memory section) and the OS' (e.g. ps)
+Find the overhead of an empty database from Redis' (hint: INFO's memory section) and the OS' (e.g. ps)

 - What is the empty dataset's overhead?
 - Explain the difference between Redis' and the OS' reports of RAM consumption